chris-martin/doctest/README.markdown

 `repl-check` is a small program that checks examples in a simulated GHCi session.

-`repl-check` is a fork of `doctest` which, rather than looking for tests in Haskell comments, reads them from a separate file.
+`repl-check` is a fork of `doctest`.
+The main difference is that, whereas `doctest` looks for tests in Haskell comments, `repl-check` reads them from a separate file.

 ## Usage